NethermindEth/starknet.go/README.md

 ## Examples

 ### deploy/call/invoke
-Deploy a compiled contrac to testnet, query the initial state, and invoke a state transition.
+Deploy a compiled contract to testnet, query the initial state, and invoke a state transition.

 ```go
 package main